19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Exploration/Delving.md

 ## Tracking Turns

+### Real Time Turn

+*(Default Rule)*
+The GM uses a real timer (stopwatch) set for 6 minutes which tracks a [Delve Round](../Core%20Procedures/Round.md#Delve%20Round).
+The GM should be descriptive but concise when describing the environment.
+This is a hazardous environment and the time pressure mechanic reinforces that.
+While in [Combat](../Combat/Combat.md), the timer stops.

+If the players wish to do something that will take more time, the GM simply states how many [Delve Rounds](../Core%20Procedures/Round.md#Delve%20Round) the [Delving Action](../Core%20Procedures/Action.md#Delving%20Action) will take.
+If the players wish to proceed with this action, the GM then takes the appropriate number of [Dungeon Turns](#Dungeon%20Turn).

+#### Dungeon Turn

+The GM takes their turn, also called the dungeon turn.
+This happens at the end of each [Delve Round](../Core%20Procedures/Round.md#Delve%20Round).
+During it, the GM makes the appropriate number of [Delving Hazard Die](#Delving%20Hazard%20Die) rolls, updates any relevant parts of the environment, and adjusts any ongoing timers.

 ### Party Turn

-*(Default Rule)*
+*(Optional Rule)*
+If you are unable or unwilling to use a real timer, you can instead use the *Party Turn* rules.

 When [Delving](), time is precious.
 The PCs should act together when delving.
 One PC is designated as the *caller* by the group when [Delving]().
 The PCs talk amongst themselves to decide what [Delving Action](../Core%20Procedures/Action.md#Delving%20Action) the party will take this [Delve Round](../Core%20Procedures/Round.md#Delve%20Round).
 Once they reach a decision, the caller relays this decision to the GM.
 The GM describes what happens and takes the [Dungeon Turn](#Dungeon%20Turn).

-#### Dungeon Turn

-The GM takes their turn, also called the dungeon turn.
-This happens at the end of each [Delve Round](../Core%20Procedures/Round.md#Delve%20Round).
-During it, the GM makes the appropriate number of [Delving Hazard Die](#Delving%20Hazard%20Die) rolls, updates any relevant parts of the environment, and adjusts any ongoing timers.

-### Real Time Turn

-*(Optional Rule)*
-The GM uses a real timer (stopwatch) set for 6 minutes which tracks a [Delve Round](../Core%20Procedures/Round.md#Delve%20Round).
-The GM should be descriptive but concise when describing the environment.
-This is a hazardous environment and the time pressure mechanic reinforces that.
-While in [Combat](../Combat/Combat.md), the timer stops.

-If the players wish to do something that will take more time, the GM simply states how many [Delve Rounds](../Core%20Procedures/Round.md#Delve%20Round) the [Delving Action](../Core%20Procedures/Action.md#Delving%20Action) will take.
-If the players wish to proceed with this action, the GM then takes the appropriate number of [Dungeon Turns](#Dungeon%20Turn).
+This represent the passing of roughly 6 minutes in game time.

 ## Delving Hazard Die